 a bunch of bucks by going with a Lee pot and using a PID.
 The

-temperature control than available with expensive
+temperature control than available with expensive non-digitally

 pots.
 Plus you gain the benefit of precise visible feedback